-This amendment to Title 14, Code of Federal Regulations (14 CFR) part 71 establishes Class E airspace at Clayton, GA, to provide controlled airspace required to support the Approach Procedures (SIAPs) that have been developed for Heaven's Landing Airport.
-Designations for Class E airspace areas extending upward from 700 feet or more above the surface of the Earth are published in FAA Order 7400.9S, dated October 3, 2008, and effective October 31, 2008, which is incorporated by reference in 14 CFR 71.1.
-The Class E designations listed in this document will be published subsequently in the Order.
+This amendment to Title 14, Code of Federal Regulations (14 CFR) part 71 revises Class D and E Airspace at Albemarle, NC by modifying the Stanly County Airport Class D and E airspace to provide adequate controlled airspace for IFR operations at Albemarle, NC.
+While designing a specific approach at Stanly County Airport a violation was discovered for the Final Segment due to an overlying Special Use Airspace (Alert Area 531), thus the associated controlled airspace is being modified to incorporate the portion of the final that is affected.
+Controlled airspace extending upward from the surface of the Earth is required to encompass the airspace necessary for instrument approaches for aircraft operating under Instrument Flight Rules (IFR).
+Designations for Class D and E airspace areas extending upward from the surface of the Earth are published in FAA Order 7400.9S, signed October 3, 2008, and effective October 31, 2008, which is incorporated by reference in 14 CFR part 71.1.
+The Class D and E designations listed in this document will be published subsequently in the Order.